emtee40/FMHY-wiki/Stream-Site-Grading.md

 1. Site has subs for most content and allows adjustments. ✔️
 1. Site has movies and shows, but not much anime. ⚠️
 1. Site does not have watchlists, continue watching or history. ❌
 1. Site is lacking in terms of content discoverability and sorting. ❌

 ***
-## SpenEmbed
-### Score: 8/20
-1. Streams load very fast. ✔️
-1. Has 1080p, but can't be lowered. ⚠️
-1. Good for new content, but struggles to find older stuff. ⚠️
-1. Only 2 sources and does not auto-switch if one fails. ❌
-1. Site does not have episode auto-next. ❌
-1. UI has lots of room for improvement. ❌
-1. Has built in subs for most content. ✔️
-1. Site has movies and shows, but not much anime. ⚠️
-1. Site has continue watching, but no sort of watchlists. ⚠️
-1. Site is lacking in terms of content discoverability and sorting. ❌

-***